lop-p/tdWater/README.md

 # tdWater
 hello and welcome our ocean of code
+it's a sea of shitty code
-it's a SEA of exceptions and errors
+it's a sea of pee
-we're plseaed to have you here
-our code is cleaner than a lake

-🗿
+please